peterjobes/jekyll-now/_posts/2019-05-27-beautiful-lies-edinburgh-marathon-2019.md

 The start was densely packed and it was a slow first few hundred metres until we hit the top of the mound and the pace picked up.
 I spotted a couple of vests from other Geordie running clubs, something I always find it reassuring; I may be away from home, but home is always present.

 I was ahead of pace through the first few kilometres but worked to control it, the mixture of enthusiasm and a down hill sweeps you along.
+My pace settled coming out of the city and I started to count down the distance.

-I settled into a comfortable pace coming out of the city and started to count down the distance.
-About half an hour in the rain was replaced by bright sunshine.
-Not what you need on race day and I was soon longing for its return.
+With just half an hour gone, the rain was replaced by bright sunshine.
+Not what you need on race day and I was soon longing for its return!

 >I was ahead of pace through the first few kilometres but worked to control it, the mixture of enthusiasm and a down hill sweeps you along.